CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Our Proposed Method

 \section{Our Proposed Method}

-In this paper, we propose a math-specific LMM (\texttt{Math-LMM}) for multimodal math reasoning, as illustrated in Figure \ref{fig:model_framework}.
+In this paper, we propose a math-specific LMM (\texttt{Math-LMM}) as a strong baseline for multimodal math reasoning, as illustrated in Figure \ref{fig:model_framework}.
 To tackle the problems with multiple figures, we introduce a mixed instruction with the interleaved text and image inputs.
-Inspired by \cite{liu2023llava}, \texttt{Math-LMM} primarily comprises a Vision Encoder for encoding image information, an Adapter for modality alignment, and a Large Language Model (LLM) for mathematical reasoning.
-Moreover, to capture the abilities of math reasoning, we train our model using three stages: foundation pre-training aligns general visual information with LLMs, foundation fine-tuning learns general multimodal abilities, and mathematical fine-tuning uses instruction learning to learn multimodal mathematical reasoning.
+Inspired by LLaVa \cite{liu2024visual}, \texttt{Math-LMM} primarily comprises a Vision Encoder for encoding image information, an Adapter for modality alignment, and a Large Language Model (LLM) for mathematical reasoning.
+Moreover, to capture the abilities of math reasoning, we train our model using three stages: 1) the foundation pre-training stage aligns general visual information with LLMs via text-image pairs; 2) the foundation fine-tuning stage learns general multimodal abilities based on foundation instructions; and 3) the mathematical fine-tuning stage uses instruction learning based on math instructions to learn multimodal mathematical reasoning.

 We translate the input sample as a mix instruction to train \texttt{Math-LMM}.
 The template instruction is ``This is text.
 [IMAGE1].
 This is text. ...
 This is text.
 [IMAGE2].
 [IMAGE3] ... ", where [IMAGE] is the image embedding after alignment.
-First, we input the images into the vision encoder (e.g., ViT \cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, DFN5B \cite{fang2023data}) to obtain the image representation with a fixed dimension.
+First, we input the images into the vision encoder (e.g., ViT \cite{DBLP:conf/iclr/DosovitskiyB0WZ21}, DFN-5B-H-14+ \cite{fang2023data}) to obtain the image representation with a fixed dimension.
 The vision encoder is pre-trained on large-scale visual or multimodal datasets, which can embed the image effectively.
 Then, we obtain the image embedding [IMAGE] by aligning the image representation with LLM using an adapter.
 Common designs for the adapter include Cross-Attention \cite{gheini2021cross}, Q-Former \cite{li2023blip}, and MLP.
 We chose a simple but equally effective two-layer MLP with GELU functions for our Adapter.
 Finally, we input the mixed restructure with interleaved image-text inputs to LLMs (e.g., Qwen2-7B-Instruct \cite{qwen}).